DOES THIS SOUND VAGUELY FAMILIAR?

 Hot Flashes: You may not be able to eliminate them, but you can get enough relief to make a difference in things like sleep and your sex drive.
 The North American Menopause Society suggests trying things like lifestyle changes, nonprescription remedies, hormone therapy (estrogen alone if you’ve had your uterus removed; if not, then estrogen plus progesterone is suggested) and non-hormonal prescription drugs.
 Click here to read more.
 And here are some via The Mayo Clinic

 Mental Health: Indeed, menopause can wreak havoc on your psyche, confirms the brain & spine team over at Cleveland Clinic.
-It may start out as sleepless nights, feeling more tired than normal and moody and short-tempered (or what I like to call “prickly”).
+It may start out as sleepless nights, feeling more tired than normal or being moody and short-tempered (what I like to call “prickly”).
+To help with these symptoms, many will choose to use products that can be found over on the Gold Bee website, as CBD is known to aid with sleep as well as improve your mood.

 WHO ELSE YOU CAN TURN TO